 Loveland Presbyterian Church has partnered with NEST to assist them in their effort to provide sound nutrition to the children they serve.
 Through our Soup Ministry, we provide soup for their after-school program throughout the school year.
 In the summer we put together energy packs for the kids to enjoy.
 Our Mission Team hosts several soup making parties throughout the year and members also make soup at home.
 Soup brought from home is placed in gallon sized zip-lock bags and frozen at the church for donation.

 The Loveland Inter-Faith Effort (L.I.F.E.)
 Food Pantry is a faith-based organization that provides food, financial assistance, and services to residents in need within the Loveland School district and members of our supporting congregations.
 The L.I.F.E.
-Food Pantry is located in Prince of Peace Lutheran Church in Loveland and serves over 500 families every week.
+Food Pantry is located on Loveland-Miamiville Road and serves over 500 families every week.

 LPC supports L.I.F.E. in a number of different ways:

 - Food Pantry collection: A collection bin is located in Nisbet Hall throughout the year.
-We post a weekly list of their most needed items.
 LPC also contributes to L.I.F.E.’s many special collections that take place annually.

 - L.I.F.E.
 Giving Shoppe: This program helps local families provide gifts to put under their Christmas tree for their loved ones.
 A family representative selects gift items for the entire family.
 Gift choices include clothing, accessories, household items and toys.
 The gifts are wrapped and sent with the family to celebrate the birth of Christ in their homes.
 L.I.F.E. supplies LPC with Angel Tags from the families in need wish lists that we place on our tree in Nisbet Hall in late November and early December.
 Members are invited to select a tag and purchase the item(s) to be returned unwrapped to the tree for donation to L.I.F.E.
 LPC is a proud contributor to The Giving Shoppe which assists over 200 families every year.